 I’m sure everybody here has had that exciting moment happen where you sink a long putt that you thought had no chance.
 What an amazing moment, so why wouldn’t you want that to happen all the time?

 If you spend 30 minutes practicing long putts and only make a couple, how confident will you be in your putting abilities?

 Don’t spend time seeing yourself miss over and over, find a comfortable distance and start from there.
 Once you see yourself making putt after putt, you’ll have no trouble moving back foot by foot.

 Another issue with practicing long, outside the circle putts is that you would have to put in a lot of time to improve the smallest amount.
-You could spend weeks working on those long shot type putts and not see any noticeable difference.
+You could spend weeks working on those long-shot type putts and not see any noticeable difference.

-Last reason I don’t practice these much is that you shouldn’t have to attempt them too often on the course.
+The last reason I don’t practice these much is that you shouldn’t have to attempt them too often on the course.
 Most of the time you’ll find that you are close to the basket, so why spend hours practicing something that rarely happens?